 When Sherri Hollingsworth learned she had uterine cancer, it wasn’t a complete shock.

-Because of her family’s strong predisposition to cancer and because gynecological cancers are often hereditary, Sherri’ doctor suggested she see one of the genetic counselors at the USC Norris Comprehensive Cancer Center.
+Because of her family’s strong predisposition to cancer and because gynecological cancers are often hereditary, Sherri’s doctor suggested she see one of the genetic counselors at the USC Norris Comprehensive Cancer Center.

-Working with the doctors and counselors in the Cancer Genetics Program at the USC Norris Comprehensive Cancer Center, she pieced together a history of cancer in her family.
+Working with the doctors and counselors in the Cancer Genetics program at USC Norris , she pieced together a history of cancer in her family.
 A blood test confirmed what her doctor had suspected: She had Lynch syndrome, an inherited genetic condition that is associated with an elevated risk of several types of cancer.

 Call for an Appointment

 “I would say that figuring out I had a genetic mutation was a gift,” says Sherri.
 The information will help all of her family understand their risk and prepare for it.

 “We know that in Lynch syndrome, screening leads to a 65% reduction in mortality,” says Stephen B. Gruber, MD, PhD, MPH, professor of medicine and preventative medicine at the Keck School of Medicine of USC, who has studied Lynch syndrome for 30 years.
 “Screening saves lives.”

 Once a diagnosis is made, the team at USC Norris goes into high gear to develop a treatment strategy for the entire family.
 They will test other family members, work up their screening plans and intervene on their behalf with insurance companies.
 The team will seek low-cost options, when needed, and help their patients and their families stay on top of their screenings, including some they might not ordinarily get.

 “Once someone comes to Genetics, we become super advocates for that patient and for their whole family,” explains Julie Culver, a genetics counselor at the USC Norris Cancer Hospital.